superbrothers/kubernetes-docs/kubectl_describe.md

 ```
   -A, --all-namespaces     If present, list the requested object(s) across all namespaces.
 Namespace in current context is ignored even if specified with --namespace.
+      --chunk-size int     Return large lists in chunks rather than all at once.
+Pass 0 to disable.
+This flag is beta and may change in the future. (default 500)
   -f, --filename strings   Filename, directory, or URL to files containing the resource to describe
   -h, --help               help for describe
   -k, --kustomize string   Process the kustomization directory.
 This flag can't be used together with -f or -R.